francois-sissoko/MyNIVBible/README.md

 5. Add Date and the Weather
 6. Added a joke about what day of worship should be(simple print error)

-#TODO add a few more chapters
+#TODO Add a few more chapters of the Romans(In Progress)

-#TODO make the future chapters more dictionary based romans is list focused right now which doesn't interact with the links as well as
+#TODO Make the future chapters more dictionary based romans is list focused right now which doesn't interact with the links as well as
 it could.
 I feel like this feature will come together with time.
-But will require refactoring of Romans.py
+But will require refactoring of Romans.py (Accomplished)

-#TODO add a few more books
+#TODO Add a few more books

 #TODO Create the program so it doesn't work on days or won't give certain replies if it is not a Saturday or Sunday

 Files